-When people speak of electronic communications markets, they typically speak of rapid evolution in technology, new platforms, and recently, exponential growth in data consumption.
-However, in recent years, a regulatory evolution has also begun in the European electronic communications sector, which is intended to help improve the end-user experience, lead to greater competition and investment, and benefit all the different players in the digital ecosystem.
-In short, this regulatory evolution - in other words the new European Electronic Communications Code (EECC) - and the work that BEREC will undertake as part of it, is aimed at achieving the very clear objectives of:
+When people speak of electronic communications markets, they typically speak of rapid evolution in technology, new platforms and, recently, exponential growth in data consumption.
+However, in recent years, a regulatory development has also begun in the European electronic communications sector, which is intended to help improve the end-user experience, lead to greater competition and investment, and benefit all the different players in the digital ecosystem.
+In short, this development - in other words the new European Electronic Communications Code (EECC) - and the work that BEREC will undertake as part of it are aimed at achieving the very clear objectives of:

-- Promote competition and investment;
+- promoting competition and investment;

-- Promote the internal market;
+- promoting the internal market;

-- Empower and protect end users; and
+- · empowering and protecting end-users; and

-- Promote connectivity across Europe.
+- promoting connectivity across Europe.

-While the new EECC and the new BEREC Regulation^{1,} and the mandatory tasks flowing from such documents, provide the basis for the BEREC Work Programme 2019, we are in the second of three years following on from BEREC's Medium-Term Strategy 2018-2020.
-Therefore, that document, its three objectives, and its five strategic priorities, remains fundamental to the work that BEREC is undertaking in 2019 and 2020.
-While the Work Programme 2019 seeks to address current regulatory challenges, it also most certainly has been developed to prepare for the new challenges set out in the EECC and the BEREC Regulation, as well as the challenges ahead resulting from not just political, but economic, technological, and social developments.
+While the new EECC and the new BEREC Regulation1, and the mandatory tasks flowing from those documents, provide the basis for the BEREC Work Programme 2019, we are in the second of 3 years following on from BEREC's Medium-Term Strategy 2018-2020.
+Therefore, that document, its three objectives and its five strategic priorities remain fundamental to the work that BEREC is undertaking in 2019 and 2020.
+While the Work Programme 2019 seeks to address current regulatory challenges, it has also most certainly been developed to prepare for the new challenges set out in the EECC and the new BEREC Regulation, as well as the challenges ahead resulting from not just political but also economic, technological and social developments.

-In BEREC's Work Programme 2018, an important focus of BEREC's work related to 5G, in that BEREC indicated it would, within the scope of its competence, actively and closely follow the development of 5G.
-In 2019, that work will continue under Strategic Priority 3.
-Equally, the work falling under Strategic Priority 4, related to Net Neutrality, will remain an important focus for BEREC, particularly as, over the last couple of years, given legislative changes, BEREC has played (and continues to play) a key role in this matter.
+In BEREC's Work Programme 2018, an important focus of BEREC's work is related to 5G, in that BEREC indicated it would, within the scope of its competence, actively and closely follow the development of 5G.
+In 2019, that work will continue under strategic priority 3.
+Equally, the work falling under strategic priority 4, related to net neutrality, will remain an important focus for BEREC, particularly as, over the last couple of years, given legislative changes, BEREC has played (and continues to play) a key role in this matter.

-However, in 2019 and beyond into 2020, the focus of BEREC's Work Programme will turn primarily to the important, mandatory projects, which cover all five of BEREC's Strategic Priorities, tasked to BEREC in light of the EECC.2 As part of such mandatory tasks, BEREC will develop guidelines intended to foster the consistent application of the criteria for assessing
+However, in 2019 and beyond into 2020, the focus of BEREC's Work Programme will turn primarily to the important, mandatory projects, which cover all five of BEREC's strategic priorities, tasked to BEREC in light of the EECC2.
+As part of such mandatory tasks, BEREC will develop guidelines intended to foster the consistent application of the criteria for assessing

 1 The original draft of this Work Programme was completed ahead of the final adoption of the EECC and the BEREC Regulation.
-BEREC will amend the language/article numbers etc. accordingly in light of the final adoption of both documents, in order to reflect the language appropriately.
-Therefore any and all references to articles etc. in the EECC and the new BEREC Regulation are subject to adjustment, though it is to be expected that the essence and content will essentially remain the same in light of the final adoption.
-BEREC intends to adopt a final draft version of this report for public consultation in October 2018.
-While the version of this document to be adopted (provisionally) at BEREC's 37th Plenary meeting in December will take into account all responses to the public consultation, the final version of BEREC's Work Programme 2019 to be published can only be done when the language of the EECC and the new BEREC Regulation has been finalised.
+BEREC will amend the language, article numbers, etc., accordingly in light of the final adoption of both documents, in order to reflect the language appropriately.
+Therefore, any and all references to articles etc. in the EECC and the new BEREC Regulation are subject to adjustment, although it is to be expected that the content will essentially remain the same in the final adopted texts.
+While the version of this document to be adopted (provisionally) at BEREC's 37th Plenary meeting in December will take into account all responses to the public consultation, the final version of BEREC's Work Programme 2019 to be published can be prepared only when the language of the EECC and the new BEREC Regulation has been finalised.

 2 The following dates for Plenaries in 2019 can be noted: Plenary 1 (6-8 March, 2019); Plenary 2 (12-14 June, 2019); Plenary 3 (2-4 October, 2019); Plenary 4 (5-6 December, 2019).
-While the dates for Plenaries in 2020 have not been confirmed, it can be assumed that the dates will be approximately the same.
+Although the dates for Plenaries in 2020 have not been confirmed, it can be assumed that the dates will be approximately the same.